QuicksilverBR/Linux-Controller-Fixes/README.md

       * [Issues](#headtracking-issues)

 *Note: While I have various experiences in tweaking controllers under Linux (thanks to my interest in space/flight simulations), I'm by no means an expert.
 I'm not responsible for any damage, data loss, system damage or instability that could arise from implementing any fixes described here, however unlikely that may be.
-Never blindly follow guides on the internet.*
+Never blindly follow guides on the internet, especially without a backup in place.*

 ## Controllers

-State of controller support on Linux
+From my rather limited experience with controllers (defined for the sake of this section as joypads/gamepads), controllers seem to be well supported across the board.
+I'm sure there are some exceptions, but my testing has revealed no problems so far.
+I make use of both a Steelseries Nimbus and Stratus XL over Bluetooth.

 ### HOTAS